locationtech/geomesa/docs/user/spark/spark_jts.rst

 ^^^^^^^^^^^^^

-To enable this behavior, you must pass the  ``SQLContext`` of the ``SparkSession`` to ``SQLTypes.init``.
+To enable this behavior, you must pass the  ``SQLContext`` of the ``SparkSession`` to ``JTSTypes.init``.
 This will register the UDFs and UDTs as well as some catalyst optimizations for these operations.

 .. code-block:: scala

     import org.apache.spark.sql.SparkSession
     import org.apache.spark.sql.SQLContext
-    import org.apache.spark.sql.jts.SQLTypes
+    import org.apache.spark.sql.jts.JTSTypes

     val spark: SparkSession = SparkSession.builder() // ... initialize spark session
     val sc: SQLContext = spark.sqlContext
-    SQLTypes.init(sc)
+    JTSTypes.init(sc)

 Geospatial User-defined Types and Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^